dragonflyoss/nydus/docs/nydus-design.md

 # I. High Level Design
 ##    0. Overview
-Dragonfly image service is named as "nydus", [github repo](https://github.com/dragonflyoss/image-service)
+Dragonfly image service is named as `nydus`, [github repo](https://github.com/dragonflyoss/image-service)

 Nydus consists of two parts,
-* a userspace filesystem called "rafs" on top of a container image format
+* a userspace filesystem called `rafs` on top of a container image format
 * an image manifest that is compatible with oci spec of image and distribution

-Nydus splits container image into two parts, metadata and data, where metadata contains everything a container needs to start with, while data is stored in chunk with chunk size being 1MB.

-Nydus is a fuse-based solution.

 Its key features include: